 Baby teeth move into crooked teeth positions because they’re too small to fill the amount of gum space allocated to them.
 Children at the age of 8-11 yrs are in a phase of mixed dentition.
 Mixed dentition is a period during which both the milk and permanent teeth are present in the mouth together.
 The permanent teeth erupting in place of previous milk teeth the successional teeth, whereas those erupting posteriorly to the milk teeth called the accessional teeth.

 This phase begins at around 6 yrs with the eruption of 1st permanent molars and last till about 12 yrs of age.
 This phase is divided into 3 transitional period.
-Several physiologic anamolies are present in the mixed dentition period which are self correcting.
-So in this phase child may exhibit crooked or misaligned teeth.
+However, several physiologic anomalies are present in the mixed dentition period which are self correcting.
+Hence, in this phase child may exhibit crooked or misaligned teeth.

 1st Transitional Period In Children